skypjack/entt/docs/md/entity.md

 In other terms, they are suitable for use with the parallel algorithms of the standard library.
 If it's not clear, this is a great thing.

-As an example, this kind of iterators can be used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore the update of the components returned by a view or a group, as long as the constraints previously discussed are respected:
+As an example, this kind of iterators are used in combination with `std::for_each` and `std::execution::par` to parallelize the visit and therefore the update of the components returned by a view or a group, as long as the constraints previously discussed are respected: